 Pregnancy is a time of profound physiological change for expectant mothers; including the onset of insulin resistance without hyperglycemia and increases in body weight and food intake.
 The physiological adaptations to pregnancy are thought to maximize nutrient availability for the fetus.
 This suggests there is a physiological mechanism to reassign the desired glycemic set point, making the study of pregnancy a relevant and important implication for not only overweight and obese women of childbearing age, but also obese adults in general.

-Gestational weight gain and ood intake
+Gestational weight gain and food intake

 Weight gain is expected for a healthful pregnancy.
 The Institute of Medicine recommended amount of weight to gain is based on pre-pregnancy body mass index (BMI) (Rasmussen et al., 2010).
 Since these recommendations were published, many studies have evaluated the prevalence of excessive gestational weight gain.
 This excessive gain of weight during gestation appears to be highly prevalent, approximately 47% of sampled women (Goldstein et al., 2017).
 Therefore, the prevalent and problematic excessive weight gain in pregnancy is also an urgent public health problems that needs to be addressed to improve health indices of not only child health, but also maternal cardiometabolic health.